 Cover Letter Template - Submission for Governance Review

-Please ensure that your cover letter lists every document being submitted.
+Please ensure that your cover letter lists all documents being submitted.

 To submit a study for governance review by the Research Governance Officer, please use the following checklist: